“I just left him for two seconds”

 There are various reasons why people may be tempted to steal pets whenever they get an opportunity.

 The most common reason why people steal dogs is to earn a profit by selling them to unsuspecting buyers and breeders.
-Unique and pure dog breeds such as the Yorkshire Terriers and Maltese are often sold off to backstreet breeders in return for cash since these dog breeds are rare to find or are costly to buy.
+Unique and pure dog breeds such as the Yorkshire Terriers and Maltese are often on high demand from backstreet breeders in return for cash since these dog breeds are rare to find or are costly to buy.

-Prize-winning dogs may also be stolen for the reward or prestige.
+Prize-winning dogs can also attract dognappers for the reward or prestige.
 Dogs that have a record of winning prizes for the well-built muscles, agility or intelligence are more vulnerable to dog theft.
-For example, in 2014, a suspected pet burglar was arrested for stealing an award-winning French bulldog valued at $80, 000, which he planned to resell.
+For example, in 2014, a suspected pet burglar was under custody for stealing an award-winning French bulldog valued at $80, 000, with the intention of selling.

-Aggressive dogs such as Pit Bulls, German Shepherd Dogs, and American Stafford shire Terriers may also be stolen and sold off to dog fighting rings.
-These dogs may then be used as fighter dogs or bait dogs.
-These practices are considered an abuse of animals and are illegal in most countries.
+Aggressive dogs such as Pit Bulls, German Shepherd Dogs, and American Stafford shire Terriers may also attract dognapping for resale to dog fighting rings.
+These dogs are fierce fighters and can also act as bait dogs.
+These practices are an abuse to animals and are illegal in most countries.

-Cases of disgruntled neighbors and angry lovers have also been quoted as one of the reasons why pets are stolen.
+Cases of disgruntled neighbors and angry lovers have also come up as one of the reasons why pets can go missing.
 If you suspect that your “evil” neighbor or angry lover is behind your lost dog, you should use this as a lead when making a report with the authorities.

 How to Find Lost Dog or Cat